tarikh03/K2View-Academy/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md

 Get random list entities from the [LU PARAMS](/articles/TDM/tdm_architecture/02_tdm_database.md#lu_name_params) table created  in the TDM DB for the root LU of the task's BE.
 Entities in the environment or task level exclusion lists are excluded from the task.

-Testers can select this option only if their role in the target environment has the relevant permissions.
+Testers can select this option only if their TDM Environment role in the target environment has the relevant permissions.

 ### Create Synthetic Entities